cheesyminecart/cheesyminecart.github.io/index.markdown

 layout: home
 lang: en
 ---
 Hello!
-I am a freshman at the University of California, San Diego, majoring in Astronomy/Astrophysics.
+I am a freshman at Imperial College, entering with an MSci in Physics.
 I'm looking forward to working with you!

 ![Website Cover Image](/images/orionnebula.png)